WHAT ARE BUSINESS TORTS?

 Resolve a Business Tort in San Francisco

-If you believe you have a business torts claim, your next step should be to schedule a consultation with a seasoned commercial lawyer.
-For cases in the San Francisco area, you’d be hard-pressed to find an attorney with the same level of experience and professionalism as David H. Schwartz.
+If you believe you have a business torts claim, your next step should be to schedule a consultation with a seasoned commercial litigation attorney.
+For cases in the San Francisco Bay Area, you’d be hard-pressed to find an attorney with the same level of experience and professionalism as David H. Schwartz.
 As your legal representative, Mr. Schwartz can perform the following tasks and more:

 Mr. Schwartz, and his firm, the Law Offices of David H. Schwartz, Inc., is invested in doing right by your business.
 That’s why they will take the time to understand your company’s unique position and ultimate business goals before diving into any specific legal strategy.
 Have attorneys on your side who can handle business tort lawsuits (which accounted for less than 5% of civil filings in state courts in 2017), as well as other forms of dispute resolution.
 Allow the rare and extensive experience of the Law Offices of David H. Schwartz, Inc. to be an asset in your case.